 Research in the School of Biological Science (BIO) addresses four overarching themes:

 Staff research interests in Biological Sciences include:

-Cells and tissues: biomedicine, cancer biology, cardiovascular biology, molecular genetics, musculoskeletal biology, molecular pharmacology, developmental and stem cell biology
+- biomedicine, cancer biology, cardiovascular biology, molecular genetics, musculoskeletal biology, molecular pharmacology, developmental and stem cell biology

-Molecular microbiology: biochemistry, physiology, ecology, cell and developmental biology, elemental cycle, environmental microbiology, discovery of novel antimicrobial agents
+- biochemistry, physiology, ecology, cell and developmental biology, elemental cycle, environmental microbiology, discovery of novel antimicrobial agents

-Organisms and the environment: biodiversity, conservation, behavioural ecology, evolutionary ecology, evolutionary biology, macroecology, molecular ecology, and population biology
+- biodiversity, conservation, behavioural ecology, evolutionary ecology, evolutionary biology, macroecology, molecular ecology, and population biology

-Synthetic biology of plants and microbes
+- Plant RNA biology, synthetic biology of plants and microbes

+These examples highlight the diversity of postgraduate research in Biological Sciences.
+Would you like to join this vibrant research community?
 Working closely with an academic supervisor gives you the support to carry out your own independent research and make your own mark.
 We have a wealth of remarkable academics, but how do you know which team will be right for you?